 In 2002 she discovered encaustic painting and studied with Cynthia Winika, Eve Marie Bergren and Mary Black.
 Combining wax with calligraphy, watercolor and collage allows her to construct and deconstruct the surface of each piece.
 This process reveals interesting textural patterns and layers of color as well as small surprises in unexpected places.

 Current work has been inspired by the Mexican folk art tradition of retablo painting, her love of Spanish and travel throughout Latin America.
-In recent years Thea has participated in juried exhibits at Graton Gallery, Healdsburg Center for the Arts and Riverfront Gallery in Petaluma.
+In recent years Thea has participated in juried exhibits at Graton Gallery, Healdsburg Center for the Arts, Riverfront Gallery in Petaluma, and Marin Museum of Contemporary Art in Novato.
 She always hopes to discover new possibilities in each piece, and in herself as well.